Looking back. Moving forward

 4. Your Online Personality Shines Showing your business personality is a no-brainer, regularly offering your best ‘online self’ on social media sites.Use conversational language and post photos of the places and people in your business world to gain the most attention fast.
 Consumers connect with back stories, inside scoop, and everyday clips of life as you know it.

-5. “More” Posts are Out, Fewer Posts are In Facebook recently changed its algorithms to continue its emphasis on favoring personal posts over business or brand posts, with a goal is to increase conversation between people.
-That means businesses posting lots amounts of content to be ‘seen’ will no longer be seen.
+5. “More” Posts are Out, Fewer Posts are In Facebook recently changed its algorithms to continue its emphasis on favoring personal posts over business or brand posts, with a goal to increase conversation between people.
+That means businesses posting lots of content to be ‘seen’ will no longer be seen.
 Actually, excessive posting by brands will be penalized by Facebook algorithms because they are now favoring content between individuals, not those from business.
 Facebook business page owners need to focus more on creating high quality ads, and fewer posts with organic (unpaid) content.

 6. Your Website and Social are Friends Don’t underestimate the importance of a 'simple to navigate, interactive, mobile friendly' website to seamlessly connect social to your business.
 Social media sites exist to start the conversation, get people friendly with you, and ultimately send them to your website.
 You’ve heard this before, but it bears repeating - your website is the center of your business presence today.
 People will judge if your website is outdated, and quickly click elsewhere if they can’t get to you on their phone (mobile), if they struggle to find information (simple navigation), or if they can’t quickly connect (interactive).
 If your website is more than 5 years old, it is likely hurting your opportunities to build business.